MR-Addict/mdbook-embedify/README.md

 ## 1. Installation

-First, you need to install mdbook-embedify to your computer.You can install it from crates.io using cargo.
+First, you need to install mdbook-embedify to your computer.
+You can install it from crates.io using cargo.

 ```sh
 cargo install mdbook-embedify